Sanford Newmark, MD

 Dr. Newmark specializes in the integrative and holistic treatment of children with autism and ADHD.
 He combines conventional medicine with nutrition, behavior management, and various complementary modalities.

 Dr. Newmark lectures widely on both autism and ADHD, and has authored three chapters in Integrative Medicine textbooks.
 He is the author of the book ADHD Without Drugs, a Guide to the Natural Care of Children with ADHD.
 His online video, Do 2.5 Million Children Really Need Ritalin?
-An Integrative Approach to ADHD, has been viewed over 3.5 million times.
-Read his article “The ADHD Food Fix: How to Fight ADHD Symptoms With Diet and Supplements” in ADDitude magazine.
+An Integrative Approach to ADHD, has been viewed over 4.5 million times.
+His updated 2014 version may be viewed below.